jhkeselman/RBE470x-project_team01/team01/report2.md

 ## 3. Experimental Evaluation

 ### 3.1 Variant 1:
 For training on a copy of variant 1, our character survived [a] trials out of [b] total trials, for a survival rate of [c].
+It ended with an average score of [d].
 ### 3.2 Variant 2:
 For training on a copy of variant 2, our character survived [a] trials out of [b] total trials, for a survival rate of [c].
+It ended with an average score of [d].
 ### 3.3 Variant 3:
 For training on a copy of variant 3, our character survived [a] trials out of [b] total trials, for a survival rate of [c].
+It ended with an average score of [d].
 ### 3.4 Variant 4:
 For training on a copy of variant 4, our character survived [a] trials out of [b] total trials, for a survival rate of [c].
+It ended with an average score of [d].
 ### 3.5 Variant 5:
-For training on a copy of variant 5, our character survived [a] trials out of [b] total trials, for a survival rate of [c].
+For training on a copy of variant 5, our character survived 61 trials out of 100 total trials, for a survival rate of 61%.
+It ended with an average score of 1229.